If you’ve ever wondered, “How do I claim my website on Pinterest“? This post will show you exactly how to claim a website on Pinterest step-by-step.

 I hope this guide helped you claim your website or subdomain on Pinterest.
 If you need further instructions or use a different website builder other than WordPress, here are a few resources to help you find the instructions you need.

 Pinterest Help Center

 Squarespace, Shopify & Wix

 Since this tutorial only covers WordPress, here are links to tutorials on how to claim other popular types of websites:

 Once you’ve claimed your website, now it’s time to optimize your account for Pinterest.
 Even though it’s called a social media platform, Pinterest is actually a visual search engine.

 Setting up your account with search engine optimization (SEO) in mind from day 1 will help you rank higher, faster in search results and start getting traffic to your website!
-Check out the best Pinterest SEO training here: Pinterest Rank Boost 2.0 (use the code RANK to get 50% off!).
+Check out the best Pinterest SEO training on the interwebs here: Pinterest Rank Boost 2.0 (use the code RANK to get 50% off!).
 This is the exact SEO strategy I use to get millions of view on Pinterest each month!

 More Pinterest Resources: